English Rhythm: Improve Your Pronunciation and Sound Closer to a Native Speaker

 Try to get through the list quickly.
 Do not worry about perfect pronunciation—just focus on stressing the correct part of the sentence.

 Here we go!
-Stand, tap, clap or raise your hands when you pronounce the underlined parts.
+Stand, tap, clap or raise your hands when you pronounce the bolded parts.

 3. Bouncing ball activity

 Here is a fun way to practice rhythm: find a ball (like a basketball) that you can bounce on the ground.
 Before you begin, practice bouncing the ball on the ground (in English, this action is called dribbling , by the way) in a consistent, even rhythm.

 For this activity, as you say a sentence, you need to continue bouncing the ball without speeding up, slowing down or stopping.
 When you have found a steady pattern, try saying these longer sentences while you continue bouncing the ball.